BlueFisher/Advanced-Soft-Actor-Critic/README.md

   v_c: 1.0 # C for V-trace
   clip_epsilon: 0.2 # Epsilon for q and policy clip

+  discrete_dqn_like: false # If use policy or only Q network if discrete is in action spaces
   use_priority: true # If use PER importance ratio
   use_n_step_is: true # If use importance sampling
   use_prediction: false # If train a transition model